Start today for FREE.

 Texas Eviction Notice

 A Texas eviction notice is a legal document used by landlords to inform tenants of a lease violation and to initiate the process of eviction if the issue is not resolved.
-The notice must specify the grounds for eviction and provide the tenant with a statutory time period to address the issue or vacate the property.
-If the tenant fails to comply, the landlord can file a forcible entry and detainer eviction case in the Justice of the Peace Court.
+Furthermore, the notice must specify the grounds for eviction and provide the tenant with a statutory time period to address the issue or vacate the property.
+Additionally, if the tenant fails to comply, the landlord can file a forcible entry and detainer eviction case in the Justice of the Peace Court.

 Texas Eviction Notice